MysteryMonks/MysteryMonks.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Passionate about books, museums, and live performance, I'm beginning a career in the arts sector while also developing my writing.
 As part of the Creative Industry Placements programme with Somerset House, I am working at Bread and Butter PR on projects across the cultural industry.
-Have a look at  <a href='https://luisalmonacid.substack.com/'>'some marvelous experience'</a> to read my thoughts about culture and literature.
+Have a look at  <b><a href='https://luisalmonacid.substack.com/'>'some marvelous experience'</a></b> to read my thoughts about culture and literature.

 <div id="custom-substack-embed"></div>